HENILX0/ESP32_SMART_ROBOT-/README.md

 * It searches for an open space with a clear distance of **greater than 15 cm**, navigates to that location, and safely places the object down.

-## 🧩 Mechanical Design & 3D CAD Architecture
+##  Mechanical Design & 3D CAD Architecture

 Every component in this robot has been custom-modeled in Onshape to ensure optimal weight distribution, precise clearances, and structural rigidity.
 Below is the detailed breakdown of each custom 3D-printed part.

 ### 1. Primary Chassis & Power Deck ("The Foundation Chassis")

+base part of robot

 <img width="1007" height="501" alt="robot base" src="https://github.com/user-attachments/assets/066f04dc-b692-47b1-b16c-708442dbeeea" />